BlackIkeEagle/docker-compose-xhgui/README.md

 xhgui docker compose
 ====================

-Sample docker-compose to use in your projects to visualize your profiling data of your running application
+Addon for your docker compose environment to support xhprof profiling of your PHP applicaitons.

 License
 -------